Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 - More validators increases the state transition throughput of the network.
 - Individual shards have full economic freedom by being members of a larger consensus system.
-- Superlinear slashing puts colluding validators at existential risk (while well-meaning ones should have little to worry about).
+- Superliner slashing puts colluding validators at existential risk (while well-meaning ones should have little to worry about).

 ---